navi-language/website/learn.md

 Array is a collection of items, in Navi array is a mutable collection.

-Use `[type] {}` to declare an array, every array must have a type, you can't create an array without a type.
+Use `[]` to declare an array, every array must have a type, you can't create an array without a type.

+The left side array type is optional, if array init with items, the type will be inferred.

 ```nv
 struct Item {